 Meanwhile, many people predict that the value of a single BTC could be as high as $500,000 (USD) in the not too distant future. $100,000 seems conservative in many circles.

-All that being said, it does seem as though BCH is underperforming and/or undervalued.
+All that being said, it does seem as though BCH is way underperforming and/or potentially undervalued.
 A possible opportunity?
+Or perhaps Bitcoin has the market covered by now.

-What would it take for Bitcoin Cash to catch up to Bitcoin in value?
+What would it take for Bitcoin Cash to catch Bitcoin in value?

 For Bitcoin Cash to catch up to Bitcoin in value a few things have to be considered;